Showing 1 - 1 OF 1

 Saratoga Springs, NY 12866-9267

-Nuclear Power Training Unit staff Family Newcomer Orientation/Indoctrination sessions are scheduled monthly at the Fleet and Family Support Center at 4 p.m. with a date announced upon arrival.
+Nuclear Power Training Unit staff Family Newcomer Orientation/Indoctrination sessions are scheduled monthly at the Fleet and Family Support Center or on NSA Installation with a date announced upon arrival.

 Installation Specific Information

 Relocation assistance is available at the FFSC, located in building 104 onboard Naval Support Activity Saratoga Springs.
 Detailed local information is available from our knowledgeable and seasoned staff.

 A full range of arrival and departure services are available.
 If you need assistance to find information regarding the local area or want to know about the base you are going to, stop by or call for an appointment.

 Moving is a way of life for military personnel, find out how to survive in the "mobile lifestyle" and how to reduce the stress involved with your move.
 Attend a "Smooth Move" class to learn your entitlements and other tools to make your move as smooth as possible.

 Naval Support Activity Saratoga Springs is not designated as a separation location.
 Any personnel stationed in this area or are planning on moving to this area, are welcome to use all FFSC programs to assist them in the separation process.

 The ombudsman is a volunteer, appointed by the commanding officer, to serve as an information link between command leadership and Navy families.
 Ombudsmen are trained to disseminate information both up and down the chain of command including official Department of the Navy and command information, command climate issues, local quality of life improvement opportunities and "good deals" around the community.